Meet our Senior Executive Leadership and Senior Management Teams

 Dr Graham Emblen – Deputy Director of Medical Education

 Graham Emblen practised as a regional GP for over 25 years, progressively becoming involved in medical education over the last 20 years.
-His prior experience includes being a long-term supervisor, practice owner, teaching at The University of Queensland, serving as Chairman of the Board of GP Connections, and running the Royal Australian College of General Practitioners.
+His prior experience includes being a long-term supervisor, practice owner, teaching at The University of Queensland and serving as Chairman of the Board of GP Connections.

 Ms Kirsten Kiel-Chisholm – Company Secretary